'AI': Ideologies of Computing: Introduction

 \section{Introduction}

-The development of `AI' is fueled by the positionalities of these actors: corporations and their investors, university computer science departments, graduating students who enter the labor market, and the general public. \emph{Ideologies} that articulate and generate the social relations among these constituencies give form to their positionalities.
-The sociologist, James Clifford, develops the reflexive formulation, that any ethnography is at least as much about its author as it is about its subjects \cite{clifford1986introduction}.
-So, too, what the actors say and do about `AI' is more about how their positionalities become represented in ideologies of corporations and computer science than it is about particular technologies.
+The development of `AI' is fueled by the positionalities of corporations, university computer science departments, students who graduate and enter the labor market, and the general public.
+These positionalities take form through \emph{ideologies} that associate aspects of the social relations among these constituencies.
+Clifford develops the reflexive formulation, that any ethnography is at least as much about its author as it is about its subjects \cite{clifford1986introduction}.
+So, too, what various actors say and do about `AI' is more about how their positionalities become represented in ideologies of business and science than it is about particular technologies.

 We begin by developing a notion of what ideologies are and how they work.
 We start applying this conception to computer science and then to 'AI'.
 We develop an implication for design and a brief conclusion.